Pine Residence: French mandate

 Plaque commemorating the proclamation of the state of Greater Lebanon on September 1, 1920.

 After the World War I, the Ottoman Empire was partitioned and Lebanon passed under the French mandate.
-The then French Adviser on Foreign Affairs François Georges-Picot was appointed Commissioner of the Ottoman Territories of Palestine and Syria; he arrived to Beirut and moved to the residence which served then as Azmy Bey's (then wali of Beirut) barracks and renamed it "Residence des Pins".

-On November 21, 1919, general Henri Gouraud, the French High Commissioner in Syria and Lebanon arrived in Beirut and laid the groundwork for the acquisition of the Pine Residence buildings and was inspired by the Residence Lyautey in Rabat to develop the Beiruti residence's rudimentary installation.
+The then French Adviser on Foreign Affairs, François Georges-Picot was appointed Commissioner of the Ottoman Territories of Palestine and Syria; he arrived to Beirut and moved to the residence that served then as Azmy Bey's (then wali of Beirut) barracks and renamed it "Residence des Pins".
+On November 21, 1919, general Henri Gouraud, the French High Commissioner in Syria and Lebanon, arrived in Beirut and laid the groundwork for the acquisition of the Pine Residence buildings and was inspired by the Residence Lyautey in Rabat to develop the Beiruti residence's rudimentary installation.

 On September 1, 1920, General Gouraud proclaimed from the porch of the Pine Residence the establishment of the State of Greater Lebanon (دولة لبنان الكبير Dawlat Lubnan Al-Kabir; État du Grand Liban) with its current boundaries and with Beirut as its capital.

-On September 28, 1921, the Sursocks reached an agreement by which the family yielded the property to the French state for a sum of 1.85 million French Francs.
-The French State became the owner of the buildings and tenant of the Beirut municipal forest ground which was adjacent and separated from the Beirut Hippodrome by a simple wooden fence.
+On September 28, 1921, the Sursocks reached an agreement by which the family yielded the property to the French state for a sum of 1.85 million French francs.
+The French State became the owner of the buildings and tenant of the Beirut municipal forest ground, which was adjacent to and separated from the Beirut Hippodrome by a simple wooden fence.

 The high commissioners who resided in the Pine residence were: